 - Scanned copies of personal documents of the directors and shareholders.

 Panama is undoubtedly a popular foreign investment hub for a reason, and the economy seemingly has little intention of becoming any less appealing to the outer world.
-It’s extremely convenient location combined with its very favourable laws towards investment in all its many forms will continue to keep Panama in the forefront of Latin American economies attracting willing investors all across the world.
+It’s extremely convenient location combined with its very favorable laws towards investment in all its many forms will continue to keep Panama at the forefront of Latin American economies attracting willing investors all across the world.